An intrinsically hydrodynamic approach to multidimensional QHD systems: Stability of weak solutions with positive density

 \section{Stability of weak solutions with positive density}

-In the last Section of this paper on multi-dimensional QHD system, we will consider the compactness of weak solutions with non-vanishing density, in the framework of finite energy and functional $I(t)$.
-Let us now consider a sequence of weak solutions $\{(\sqrt\rho_n,\Lambda_n)\}$ to \eqref{eq:QHD_md} in the compactness class (Definition \ref{def:cptsln}), which satisfies the following uniform bounds,
+In the last section of this paper on multi-dimensional QHD system, we will consider GCP weak solutions as defined in Definition \ref{def:cptsln}, in the framework of finite energy and functional $I(t)$.
+More precisely, let us now consider a sequence of weak solutions $\{(\sqrt\rho_n,\Lambda_n)\}$ to \eqref{eq:QHD_md}, which satisfies the following uniform bounds,